 Maintenance and Repairs

 As renters occupy your rental, expect repairs and things to break.
 Property managers also coordinate all maintenance and repairs.
-Maintenance can include lawn care, HVAC annual cleaning and snow removal.
+Maintenance can include lawn care, HVAC annual cleaning, and snow removal.

 Be aware that landlords are typically informed after the repairs have been completed.
 This is a major pain for landlords.
 They feel property managers do not try to minimize repair costs.
 Management agreements include a clause allowing the manager to spend within a threshold.
-Learn more about those type of maintenance clauses.
+Learn more about those types of maintenance clauses.

 Knowledge of Landlord-Tenants Laws

 There are many local and federal laws when renting a property.
 Licensed property managers will need to stay current with the laws.